CrossRef/event-data-event-bus/README.md

 ### Integration tests

 These run at the API level and test integration with S3, and therefore must be configured for S3.
+The actual test suite executed is component tests, except configured to run against S3.

-    ./integration-tests.sh
+Because of the consistency semantics of S3, running the tests twice in quick succession may not work (but probably will).
+They should work in isolation.
+An **empty** bucket should be provided.
+Running integration tests ships a lot of data over the network, approximatley a few days worth at December 2016 volumes (several tens of thousands of events).
+As of December 2016 the tests take about 5 minutes to run.

-Or without Docker:
+    S3_BUCKET_NAME="..."
+S3_REGION_NAME="..."
+S3_KEY="..."
+S3_SECRET="..." ./integration-tests.sh

-    lein test :integration
+The `local-integration-test.sh.template` file gives an example local file.

 ### Everything

     ./all-tests.sh